GaneshNe-Kore/ScriptDebugger/README.md

 ## Steps to Debugging

 1. **Identify the Issue:**
-   - Pinpoint the script node that is failing within the "Get Account Balance" dialog.
+   - Pinpoint the script node that is failing within the dialog.

 2. **Execute the Bot:**
    - Run the bot with any utterance that qualifies for getting the balance.